 People throw around buzzwords such as freedom, equality, and independence gratuitously on the July 4th holiday.
 But, we ask, freedom, equality, and independence for whom?
 Indeed, as a trio of essays on the Indian wars, the Western border, and the expropriation of Native American lands makes clear, the destructive premise at the core of U.S. history and identity, more than simple racism or discrimination, is that “freedom itself must be built upon violent elimination.”

 Fast-forward to the twentieth century, and promoting “freedom” at home is now used to justify security prerogatives and military presence abroad.
-As Stuart Schrader noted last year in his review of Vincent Bevins’s The Jakarta Method, the U.S. government fostered “systematic mass murder across the globe—from Southeast Asia to South America—in the name of fighting communism.”
+As Stuart Schrader noted in 2020 in his review of Vincent Bevins’s The Jakarta Method, the U.S. government fostered “systematic mass murder across the globe—from Southeast Asia to South America—in the name of fighting communism.”
 Looking at the economic logic that undergirded Cold War militarism, Nikhil Pal Singh corroborates that the Cold War says more about how U.S. elites imagined their “freedom” than it does about enabling other people to be free.

 Other writers in today’s reading list tackle our current moment.
-With the twentieth anniversary of the 9/11 attacks coming up, how might we finally escape the ongoing War on Terror?
+With the twentieth anniversary of the 9/11 attacks still fresh in our memory, how might we finally escape the ongoing War on Terror?
 Contributing editor Adom Getachew offers an overlooked starting point: the Caribbean movement for reparations.
 And a heart-wrenching essay from Julian Aguon sheds light on the U.S. Department of Defense’s plan to move thousands of marines to Guam.
 The “latest wave of action in a long and steady diet of dispossession,” this move will destroy 1,000 acres of native limestone forest, 40 acres of coral reef, and more.
 Alongside pieces from our recent archive, these essays deal with the intersections of imperialism, racism, and capitalism, both internationally and at home.

 Donald Trump says there is “a crisis of the soul” at the border.
 He is right, though not in the way he thinks.